Manuteaa/dbd_autoSkillCheck/README.md

 - The script monitors a small crop of your main screen, processes it using an onnx model, and can press then release the space bar using [Windows MSDN](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes?redirectedfrom=MSDN) once each 0.5s maximum.
 This win32 `SendInput` injection key can be considered as an "unfair advantage" by EAC, potentially leading to a ban.
 For this reason, the script should only be used in private games.
 However, if you still wish to use it in public matches, you can join the Discord server for more details.
 These specifics will not be shared publicly.

 **How to run the AI model with your GPU (NVIDIA - CUDA)?**
-- Check if you have `pip install onnxruntime-gpu` and not `onnxruntime` (if not, uninstall onnxruntime before installing onnxruntime-gpu)
+- Uninstall `onnxruntime` then install `onnxruntime-gpu`
 - Check onnxruntime-gpu version compatibilities with CUDA, CUDNN and torch https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html#requirements
 - Install CUDA 12.x (I have 12.3)
-- Install torch with CUDA compute (I have 2.4.0 with cuda 12.1 compute platform) https://pytorch.org/get-started/locally/
+- Install [torch](https://pytorch.org/get-started/locally/) with CUDA compute (I have 2.4.0 with cuda 12.1 compute platform)
 - Install CUDNN 9.x (I have 9.4)
 - Install last version of MSVC
 - Select "GPU" in the Auto skill check webUI, click "RUN" and check if you have a warning message